AbuAlbr/Technical-Documentation-Project1/README.md

 7. After the pack installed, click the :arrow_forward: play button to run the program.

-8. Choose the number that suits your choice.

 <sub>or</sub>

 ### Download the program as a zip file and run it on your IDE compiler :floppy_disk: